-A massive thanks to the following photographers and videographers who contribute to this site.
+Thanks to all the photographers who contribute to this site and the Go Pointing E-Magazine.
 Please support them and visit their websites to view their portfolios.

 courses/areas covered : Northern and occasionally Yorkshire